 California Real Estate Broker License FAQs

 Still have questions?
 We have the answers!
-Keep reading to learn more about the time commitment, financial benefits, and license reciprocity between California and other states.
+Keep reading to learn more about the time commitment and financial benefits of becoming a broker, as well as information about license reciprocity between California and other states.
 If you have other questions, we would love to hear them in the comments section of this article.

 Is getting my California real estate broker license worth it?